Your health is an investment, not an expense.

 Anyone can set themselves up and call themselves a Personal Trainer in the UK by completing only a weekend course or even an online course for £19 from GROUPON and getting some business cards printed at Vistaprint!
 So it is vital that you check that the Personal Trainer has a qualification from a reputable training provider.
 Here are some of the well respected and industry recognised qualifications in the UK; CYMCA or CYQ, Premier Training International, Focus Training, Future Fit, Drummond Education.
 In the USA the American College of Sports Medicine (ACSM) and the National Academy of Sports Medicine (NASM).

-Despite these training providers being industry leaders, these entry level Personal Trainer courses they provide still do not teach everything a Personal Trainer needs to know to help you at the level that you deserve.
+Despite these training providers being industry leaders, the entry level Personal Trainer courses they provide still do not teach everything a Personal Trainer needs to know to help you at the level that you deserve.
 So it's important to check your Personal Trainer's further education resume to make sure they have studied above and beyond their entry Level 3 qualification (and I'm not talking about Bodypump, Boxercise or Zumba courses etc).

 The best training provider to look out for is the Resistance Training Specialist® (RTS®) training programme.
-It's only once you have begun to study through the RTS® programme that you quickly realise that this level of education should undoubtedly be the norm for ALL Personal Trainers, not the exception few!
+It's only once you have begun to study through the RTS® programme that you quickly realise that this level of education should undoubtedly be the norm for ALL Personal Trainers, not the exceptional few!
 If you find a Personal Trainer who has studied RTS® (sadly only a tiny minority of the UK's Personal Trainers) then you know for sure that they take you, your health and your goals very seriously and that you'll be in very safe hands.

 How to choose a Personal Trainer Tip No. 2: